Early Childhood Education

 State Projects

-Provide advisory and techno-managerial support to state governments to pilot and scale innovative solutions to universalise quality ECE.
-Our support aims to increase teaching time, provide more and better support to teachers and strengthen caregivers’ awareness of ECE and their role in home-learning.
+Provide advisory and techno-managerial support to state governments to pilot and scale innovative solutions to universalize quality ECE.
+Our support aims to increase teaching time, provide more and better support to teachers and strengthen caregivers’ role in home-learning.
 Read more on our School Readiness Pilots conducted in Karnataka and Gujarat here.